Creating A Password-Protected WordPress Site

 - Step Six: Publish your newly protected page onto your WordPress site.

-By these steps, your WordPress page has become password protected from now how do I create a password-protected web page.
+With these steps, your WordPress page has become password protected from now how do I create a password-protected web page?
 To

 Follow the steps below: